 The hiring process is definitely two way — candidates are just as interested in if the role, company, people and culture are a good fit for them as the hiring manager is trying to figure out if the candidate is a good fit for the job.
 Onsite team interviews and guided facilities tours have traditionally been a really important part the final interview stages so the candidate and hiring manager can get really sold on whether this is the right place for them and if this is the right candidate for the team.

 Seeing the actual what, where and how teams and companies work has always been critical for candidates to picture themselves in a role and make the final decision on whether to accept or decline an offer.
 With the potential for increasing remote work as teams are more distributed than ever across the globe, some forward-thinking companies are looking ahead with digital onboarding tools.
 These are tools that bring together team videos, leadership interviews, daily work instructions, examples of people in the role doing the work, and in some cases using augmented or virtual reality scenarios that can create a simulated work environment for a candidate.

 All of these things go a tremendously long way in engaging the best candidates with a modern, consumer-like experience that they’re so used to.
 This also has the benefit of streamlining these talent acquisition processes, so it benefits both sides.
 It ensures the candidates and hiring managers all have the best information to make what is really one of the most important decisions of their lives.

-Are there any final thoughts you’d like to leave us with?
+Are there any final thoughts on virtual talent solutions you’d like to leave us with?

 We are truly living in some extraordinary times right now, and I’ve seen how companies all over the globe are reacting quickly and responding to the changes COVID-19 has brought to the workforce.
 It’s impressive to see the capabilities companies have implemented to enable their workforce, help their employees and continue to find the best talent they can to run their businesses in these truly unprecedented times.